-I’m currently the Co-Founder of Gradient Robotics.
+I’m currently the CEO & Co-Founder of Gradient Robotics.
 I’m a robotics engineer and led engineering and product teams at K-Scale Labs (YC W24).
 I’ve worked on projects in mechanical, electrical, design, software, ML, marketing, and manufacturing.

 I love building cool projects with cool people.
 Shoot me a message if you’re working on something cool!